dswann101164/azure-noob-blog/posts/2025-01-15-kql-cheat-sheet-complete.md

 - Resource Graph
 - Sentinel
 cover: /static/images/hero/kql-cheat-sheet.png
+hub: governance
 ---
 # KQL Cheat Sheet for Azure Admins: Azure Resource Graph (VMs, NICs, Disks)

+This guide is part of our [Azure Governance hub](/hub/governance/) covering policy enforcement, compliance frameworks, and enterprise controls.

 > **Note:** No Azure certification teaches KQL for operational queries.
 The AZ-104 exam shows you two sample queries.
 That's it.
 No Resource Graph training.
 No joins.
 No performance optimization.
 Nothing about the queries you'll actually write daily.
 >